blasern/rdist/README.md

 - `pdist` computes the pairwise distances between observations in one matrix and returns a `matrix`, and
 - `cdist` computes the distances between observations in two matrices and returns a `matrix`.

 All functions have an argument `metric` that can be used to specify the distance function.
+All functions will return NA or NaN when one of the compared vectors contains NAs.

 ## Installation